ibarakaiev/fireside/README.md

 5. Calculate the hash of each imported file (except the files listed as `overwritable`) and add it to its top, with a note that the file should not be changed manually.
-6. Calculate the aggregate hash (hash of all hashes) and add it to `config/fireside.exs` alongside individual generated file paths and hashes.

 At this point, the component should become a native part of the existing Elixir application.
-If its version is updated remotely, Fireside will be able to replace all relevant parts as long as the hashes of their AST do not differ from their originals by running `igniter.update my_app`.
+If its version is updated remotely, Fireside will be able to replace all relevant parts as long as the hashes of their AST do not differ from their originals by running `fireside.update my_app`.
 If at any point the component is no longer necessary, it can be removed with `mix fireside.delete my_app`.
-If it is no longer sufficient and needs to be extended/customized, it should be unlocked with `mix fireside.unlock my_app` and all the files will become as if they never were a Fireside component to begin with.
+If it is no longer sufficient and needs to be extended/customized, it should be unlocked with `mix fireside.unlock my_app` and all the files will become as if they were never a Fireside component to begin with.
 If they are modified without unlocking, Fireside will no longer be able to update them in the future, and the generated files will contain a no-longer-useful notice that they should not be modified.